Guide Considerate Operator

 Considerate Operator’s Frequency Guide

-It is good practice, and plain good old common sense, for an operator, regardless of mode, to check to see if the frequency is "in use" prior to engaging operation {it is part of the actual regulations, as well}.
+It is good practice, and plain good old common sense, for an operator, regardless of mode, to check to see if the frequency is "in use" prior to engaging operation {that is part of the actual regulations, as well}.
 If you are there first, other operators should make an effort to protect you from interference to the extent possible.
 Given that 100% interference free operation is an unrealistic expectation in today’s congested bands, some level of interference should be accepted.
-Try to keep all conversation(s) and content within an acceptable limits.
+Try to keep all conversation(s) and content within an acceptable limits (technical and social).
 It is best to not engage in arguments over frequency usage (just a 'word to the wise').
+These develop into "everybody loses" situations quickly at the very best and can lead to a high level of frustration - most probable outcome.

 Frequencies {MHz} & Bands Modes/Activities